adriantich/CursoMetabarcodingMallorca2025/README.md

 For working with your own data, replace the files in `data/raw_sequences/` with your samples following the same naming convention: `samplename_R1.fastq` and `samplename_R2.fastq`.

-## Troubleshooting

-### Common Issues
+## Common Issues

 **Issue 1: "Command not found" errors**
 - Solution: Ensure your conda environment is activated or tools are in your PATH
 - Verify installation with `which toolname`

-**Issue 2: Pipeline fails during quality filtering**
+**Issue 2: Pipeline fails while running the software**
-- Solution: Check that input files are valid FASTQ format
+- Solution: Check that input files are in valid format
 - Verify sufficient disk space is available
-- Review cutadapt log files for specific errors
+- Review software log files for specific errors

-**Issue 3: Low number of merged reads**
-- Solution: Check read quality at 3' ends in FastQC reports
+**Issue 3: Results do not match the expected results**
+- Solution: Check the number of reads at each step to detect were the problem is
-- Adjust merging parameters in the pipeline script
+- Review the metadata information
-- Verify correct amplicon length and sequencing strategy
+- Verify correct parameters adapted to your amplicon

-**Issue 4: Memory errors during clustering**
-- Solution: Reduce dataset size or increase available RAM
-- Use more stringent quality filtering to reduce data volume

-For additional help, please refer to PIPELINE.md or contact course instructors.
+For additional help, please contact course instructors.

-## Course Materials

-- **Slides and presentations:** Available during the course
-- **Hands-on exercises:** Follow along with the pipeline
-- **Reference materials:** See PIPELINE.md for citations

-## Support and Contact

-For questions about the course:
-- Open an issue in this repository
-- Contact course instructors during sessions
-- Email: [course contact information will be provided]

-## Contributing

-Contributions to improve the course materials are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request with clear descriptions

 ## Citation